mvvvv/StereoKit-rust/README.md

 `cargo build_sk_rs --example main_pc --features event-loop <the path of your exportable repository>`

-### Run the project's demo on your Android headset (from a PC running Windows, Mac or Linux)
+### Run the project's demo on your Android headset

 - Install [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager)  (or Android Studio if you intend to use it).
 You'll need a Java JDK (v17 is fine).